ccorbi/BlogNotebooks/README.md

 # PlayGround

 Basically my own Are 51.
-Here I post my first attempts with new toys and datasets.
-Experiments, some of them embarrassing, or incomplete, but all of them a valuable learning experiences.
+Here I post my first attempts with new methods and datasets.
+Some these experiments are embarrassing incomplete, baby steps, but overa all a valuable learning experience.

 ## On Progress